New Introducing signadot-validate: let coding agents validate their own changes in Kubernetes

 Local dev, PR previews, tests, and agents

-Local dev only; PR previews are Enterprise
+Local dev and CI (in the runner); PR previews are Enterprise

 Cross-Service Features